berlin-crypto/berlin-crypto.github.io/_posts/2019-12-11-sharedsecrets.md

 ---

-In our Christmas editions, we will learn about sharing secrets securely without storing them on a webserver and why sometimes GnuPG simply isn't secure enough.
+In our Christmas edition, we will learn about sharing secrets securely without storing them on a webserver and why sometimes GnuPG simply isn't secure enough.

 Join us at SSE ([Secure Systems Engineering](https://securesystems.de/)) where Kenny will talk about "Shared-Secrets Service - Why GnuPG wasn't secure enough".
 Doors will open at 18:30 with some drinks and snacks.
 There will be plenty of time to socialise and discuss any issues of interest.

-Come and join our community of Berliners interested in everything around cryptography!
+So get out your best Christmas sweater and join our community of Berliners interested in everything around cryptography!

 # Shared-Secrets Service - Why GnuPG wasn't secure enough.
 (Kenny Niehage)
 Shared-Secrets is a web application that can be used to create links containing encrypted secret information.
 The application used GnuPG but was recently rewritten to use a custom message format.
 This talk delves into why GnuPG just wasn't secure enough.